Records Production and Management

 - Records in electronic formats may quickly become unusable due to changing hardware and software standards.
 For instance, a document saved in an early version of a program may be unreadable when that program is upgraded to a new version.
 If electronic documents require retention beyond three years, a strategy must be in place to migrate that data forward.

 - The fluidity of digital records can be problematic.
 For instance, a document, web site or database that is updated with changes on a periodic basis can result in the loss of previous versions.
 Policies should be established that determine when and how a document becomes a record, and preserves version snapshots when appropriate.

 - To ensure that your electronic documents are protected, backup is not optional.
 It is essential!

 All of these issues can feel daunting!
 But the good news is that tools are emerging to help users classify, manage, retain and dispose their digital records with the same care and attention we have provided for paper files.
-If you need assistance or have questions on how to best manage your digital records, contact the Records Manager or contact the Records Analyst.
+If you need assistance or have questions on how to best manage your digital records, contact Records Management.